 PCT 3262 has an associated Threatened Ecological Community (TEC), the Critically Endangered Sydney Turpentine Ironbark Forest (STIF).
 This TEC has an equivalent listing under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, but the federally-listed entity requires certain condition and area of occurrence thresholds to be met.
 The occurrence on site is far too small and modified to constitute this entity.

-The overall condition of PCT 3262 is considered to be poor, with a highly simplified structure comprising only a few remnant trees and some native forbs and grasses within formal landscaped gardens.
+The overall condition of PCT 3262 is considered to be poor, with a highly simplified structure comprising only a few remnant trees and some native forbs within gardens.